RaghavGupta23/cs166/labs/lab13/lab.md

 ## Attacks

-Note, R is nonce

-1. Replay attack
+1. Replay attack: same message sent, no extra entropy.
-2. Bob encrypts R for you.
+2. Multiple session attack: Bob encrypts R for you.
 Send two connection requests, one with R and second with R+1.
-Bob sends you `E(R+1, K)`, used to complete the first connection.
+Bob sends you `E(R+1, K)`, use it to complete the first connection.

 ## Fix it

-- Start off encrypted, Bob can ignore anything that doesn't decrypt
+- Since K is known beforehand, start off encrypted.
+Also, Bob can ignore anything that doesn't decrypt.
-- Bob sends his own challenge, along with Alice's nonce to prove his own identity
+- Bob's reply should include his own challenge
-- Alice verifies her nonce is intact, encrypt and reply with Bob's challenge
+- Alice sends back Bob's challenge instead